TEAMuP-dev/pyharp/README.md

 Rather than patching the model's source, keep the two apart: a **frontend** environment running Gradio and PyHARP, and a **backend** environment on the older Python running the model.
 The frontend invokes the backend as a subprocess and the two exchange JSON.
 Both live in a single Docker image, which a Gradio Space cannot express, hence a Docker Space.
 Note that ZeroGPU is not available for Docker Spaces, so GPU resources must be paid for with this option.

 Our [BeatNet Space](https://huggingface.co/spaces/teamup-tech/BeatNet-dual) is a working example of this layout.

+Cancellation reaches the backend as well. `process_fn` runs in a [worker process](#worker-processes), which leads its own process group, so stopping a job stops whatever it started.
+Invoke the backend with `subprocess.run` as below and it is torn down with the job rather than left running.

 1. Create a new [Hugging Face Space](https://huggingface.co/new-space).
 2. Choose Docker as the SDK along with the blank template.